Save Time and Get Key Ideas from YouTube Videos

 How long does it take to create a transcript?

-How install the Scripsy AI Chrome extension for YouTube Transcriptions?
+How install the Scripsy Chrome extension for YouTube Transcriptions and Summaries?

-How many summaries can I generate with the free plan?
+How many AI summaries can I generate with the free plan?

-Can I translate transcriptions and summaries on YouTube into multiple languages?
+Can I get transcriptions and summaries in different languages?

 What videos can I transcribe?